gowthamrao/rameritrade/README.md

-# ameritrader
+# rameritrade
 R package for interacting with the TD Ameritrade API.
 The author of this package is not in anyway associated with TD Ameritrade.
+The functions within this package have been tested under basic scenarios.
+There may be bugs or issues that could prevent you from executing trades or creates an execution that the user did not intend.
+The user will use this package at their own risk and not hold the author liable for any potential errors or issues encountered.